 - Range of motion exercises will help you regain movement in all directions.

-If your symptoms do not improve with self care in 2 weeks, see your health care provider.
+If your symptoms do not improve with self-care in 2 weeks, see your provider.
 If your injury does not heal with self-care, you may need to see a physical therapist.

 Having tendonitis puts you at risk for an Achilles tendon rupture.
 You can help prevent further problems by keeping up with stretching and strengthening exercises to keep your foot flexible and strong.